Skip Navigation

 Day 3: Jerusalem & Ramallah

-Becky meets with members of the General Union of Palestinian Teachers (GUPT)
+NEA President Becky Pringle meets with and hugs one of the members of the general union of Palestinian teachers.

 The next day we were off to the West Bank to meet with leaders and members of the General Union of Palestinian Teachers (GUPT).
 Upon arrival in Ramallah, I was welcomed by GUPT General Secretary Saed Erziquatt, and we went together for a school visit, which included stopping by the classroom of Hanan Al Hroub, a GUPT member and the second winner of the Varkey Foundation Global Teacher Prize.
 Hanan, the ever proud and protective teacher, shared her students' amazing and creative projects while telling their stories of fear and trauma.
 Her work goes beyond the borders of her classroom as she provides training for her colleagues on helping their students not just survive, but find joy in learning and dreaming about their future.